EnriqueShrem/B3-Robotics/Design & CAD Files/Robot Design & CAD.md

 The robot design has been defined analytically, considering the real applications for which was developed.

 Kinematics:
+Joints:
+- Joint 0: fixed.
+- Joint 1: revolute.
+- Joint 2: revolute.
+- Joint 3: revolute.
+- Joint 4: revolute.
+- Joint 5: prismatic

+Links:
-Joint 0: fixed.
-Link 0 (base link): the base link does not add any limitation for the robot movement, but contributes to the vertical range.
+- Link 0 (base link): the base link does not add any limitation for the robot movement, but contributes to the vertical (z axis of base) range.

-Joint 1: revolute.
-Link 1: contributes to the range and allows the movement normal and away from the base z axis.
+- Link 1: contributes to the range and allows movement normal and away from the base z axis direction.

-Joint 2: revolute.
-Link 2: Allows the movement towards the base for which as large as the link 1 would be optimal.
+- Link 2: Allows the movement towards the base for which as large as the link 1 would be optimal.

-Joint 3: revolute.
-Link 3: The link rotates holding link 4 and limiting its motion.
+- Link 3: The link rotates holding link 4 and limiting its motion.

-Joint 4: primatic.
-Link 4: allows and sets the maximun range at the vertical direction.
+- Link 4: allows and sets the maximun range at the vertical direction.

 Isometric